Before we start the submission process please read the following:

 - Special Precautions (if required)

 Proposals requiring special safety or ethical considerations require additional documentation.
-See STEP 5 below.
+See Section 5 below.

 The cover sheet should take up one complete page.
 No other part of the grant proposal should be included